CONSTIPATION AND MEGACOLON

 - Some animals excessively groom themselves (especially if they are itchy) and find themselves passing stools containing large amounts of hair.
 This is not an uncommon cause for constipation and often treatment for the excessive grooming is helpful.

 - Some animals, especially dogs, get in the habit of eating gravel, stones, dirt, bones, or plants.
-This does not usually indicate a dietary deficiency as many owners suspect, though we do not have a good explaination for this unusual dietary behavior.
+This does not usually indicate a dietary deficiency as many owners suspect, though we do not have a good explanation for this unusual dietary behavior.
 Stools produced can be sharp or painful to pass, often leading to straining and discomfort.

 - Some medications can have constipation as a side effect (sucralfate).